kovidomi/game-reversing/README.md

 5. Learn C++
 6. Learn using IDA/Ghidra
 7. Learn basics of game programming
+8. Learn fundamentals of the Win32 API
-8. Learn the inner workings of Windows operating system, aka Windows internals
+9. Learn the inner workings of Windows operating system, aka Windows internals
-9. Practice, practice, practice...
+10. Practice, practice, practice...

 ## Software needed for reversing